 Company Voluntary Arrangement

 Company Voluntary Arrangements (CVAs) are a fairly common device and can be used by an insolvent company to help reduce and reschedule payments to its creditors.
-A CVA must be approved by creditors before it can be implemented and provides a way for a struggling business to improve its cash flow and work through its difficulties.
+A CVA must be approved by creditors before it can be implemented, and it provides a way for a struggling business to improve its cash flow and work through its difficulties.